 Population Genetics of Adaptation to Arctic Environments

-This RFA will also build on the EPSCoR Phase I development of the UAF DNA Core Lab, which funded instruments for sequencing, SNP discovery, and image analysis.
-In Phase II, this RFA will acquire real-time PCR, a microarray scanner to process microarrays for transcriptional profiling, beta, and gamma counters for radio-immunioassay of hormones, upgrades for our two existing ABI 3100 sequencers, and support for service contracts on existing equipment.
+This component built on the EPSCoR Phase I development of the UAF DNA Core Lab by acquiring real-time polymerase chain reaction equipment ; a scanner to process microarrays for transcriptional profiling; beta and gamma counters for radio-immunioassay of hormones; upgrades for existing ABI 3100 DNA sequencers; and support for service contracts on existing equipment.
+Major projects included a computational back-end for fungal-metagenomics; research into systems biology of hibernation; development of a research initiative in avian influenza; and systems biology of torpor.